 - If you do not have a frost-stat fitted, drain all equipment to prevent frost damage.
 Heat pumps, pipes and filters should also be drained.

 - Clean any algae around the pool edge.

 - Make sure your winter debris pool cover is fitted properly to keep out falling leaves, branches and other debris.

-We hope you found these tips useful.
-If you have any tips you’d like to pass on, or you would like more information on any of the products or services provided by Hydrocare Leisure Limited, then please contact us.
+We hope you found these tips useful, if you would like more information on pool maintenance or would like to speak to us about any of the products or services provided by Hydrocare Leisure Limited, then please contact us.